ImmersiveAnalyticsUNCC/Immersive.Unity.Vis/README.md

 ## Structure of repository

 - This repository includes three folders for examples depending on your desired deploy platform.
-    - Unity
+    - Unity, Unity Version 2018.4 LTS
-	- IoS
+	- IoS, Unity Version 2019
-	- Android
+	- Android, Unity Version 2019
 - Some visualization examples are provided for all the deploy platforms.

 ---